 The Defense Department announced last year that they are making another attempt to identify the remains of men killed aboard the USS Oklahoma when it was hit by torpedoes during the Japanese attack on Pearl Harbor on December 7, 1941.
-429 sailors and Marines were killed aboard the Oklahoma in that attack.
+429 sailors and Marines were killed on the Oklahoma in that attack.
 Many of those killed remain unidentified.

 Hittorff was from Westmont, New Jersey.
 He attended the Naval Academy because “he always wanted to go sea.”
 After graduation from the academy, Hittorff was assigned to the Oklahoma.
 He had completed the requirements to be promoted to lieutenant junior grade but was still waiting on his commission at the time of the attack.